 Many people know the effects of caffeine on the body.
 Some of them are positive, like added concentration and stronger mental performance, alertness and awake-ness, healthy glowing skin, boost in metabolism, and a happy disposition.

 But going overboard with your caffeine fix could sometimes lead to adverse effects, including jitters, anxiety, and palpitations.

 And this leads some people to ask whether caffeine also raises blood pressure.

-Caffeine appears to raise blood pressure, in some people in the short term and in others in the long term.
 This is an important question because 80 percent of Americans drink coffee every day and about 90 percent of people worldwide consume caffeine in one product or another.
-It's also an important question because high blood pressure can cause strokes or heart attacks.
+More importantly, high blood pressure can cause strokes or heart attacks.